Season |

 Colorado allows applicants who have drawn a license to return it if they do not want it.
 There will be a timeframe after the draw where applicants can refuse the license and have their points restored to the pre-draw level.
 Applicants can also choose to pay for the license and return it at a later date as long as it’s done at least 30 days prior to the hunt.
 In this case, they can choose to receive a refund for the cost of the license or have their preference points reinstated to a pre-draw level.
 Note: If you have your points reinstated, you will not receive a point for that year's application.

+The land of mule deer!
 Colorado offers a mule deer season for pretty much any hunter’s preference.
-From late season middle-of-the-rut rifle hunts to high country September archery hunts — and pretty much everything in-between.
-As well as adding quite a few first season rifle deer hunts.
+From late-season middle-of-the-rut rifle hunts to high-country September archery hunts — and pretty much everything in between.
+As well as adding quite a few first-season rifle deer hunts.

 The second and third rifle seasons offer excellent hunting opportunities.
 The second season has become a tougher hunt in recent years.
 Despite decent weather, rut activity has been lackluster and, while harvest numbers remain steady, older age-class deer have either been scarce or not showing up during this time.
 The third season, on the other hand, remains a fantastic hunt as the rut kicks into full gear and bucks are active throughout the day.
 In the top units across the state, there are plenty of bucks, but mature, older deer tend to be rare.

-The coveted fourth rifle season has traditionally fallen around Thanksgiving in recent years, offering an excellent hunting experience.
+The coveted fourth rifle season has traditionally fallen around Thanksgiving from 2021 to 2023, offering an excellent hunting experience.
 This year, it takes place the week before, but it will still coincide with impressive rut activity.
 Keep in mind, however, that many seasons and hunters will have already harvested deer by the time this season arrives.
 Despite that, the fourth rifle season remains one of the most incredible opportunities to hunt mule deer in Colorado.

 In 2020, Colorado moved all of their rifle seasons later into the year, giving all rifle seasons some rut activity for the most part.
 Third and, more particularly, fourth rifle season landed in the peak of the rut.
 It was a great time to be in the field; however, with bucks being more prone to harvest, the upper age classes have taken a hit.
 Your top-tier units with very limited tags are still producing great deer and should continue to do so.
 The mid- to lower-tier units that most of us chose to hunt just don’t have the number of mature bucks that they did only a few years ago.
 There will always be a great buck in pretty much any unit in Colorado — the rugged remote terrain and vegetation will always allow for it — but there’s just not as many surviving through the rut hunts.